mungus451/Stellar-Dominion-Game/SECRETS_AGENT_GUIDE.md

 # Secrets Manager Agent Configuration Guide

+⚠️ **IMPLEMENTATION STATUS: NOT YET IMPLEMENTED**

+This guide documents a **planned future implementation** of AWS Secrets Manager Agent.
+The `SecretsManagerAgentClient` class and related code **do not currently exist** in the codebase.

+**Current Status:**
+- ✅ Documentation: Complete (this guide)
+- ❌ Implementation: Not started
+- ✅ Regular SecretsManagerService: Available and working

+**To Use Now:** Use the existing `SecretsManagerService` class for secrets management.

+---

 This guide explains how to implement AWS Secrets Manager Agent as an alternative to direct API calls, which can significantly reduce costs and improve performance.

 ## Agent vs Direct API Comparison